Richard Beckinsale: The Lovers

 After being recommended by several other actors for the part, Beckinsale landed his first starring role as Geoffrey in the sitcom The Lovers (1970–71), opposite fellow newcomer Paula Wilcox.
 The show put both leading performers in the eye of the public and a film version was made in 1973 with both Beckinsale and Wilcox reprising their roles.

+The Donati Conspiracy

+In 1973, slightly unusually, he had an important straight acting role in The Donati Conspiracy, as Robert Sadler, an alleged terrorist sentenced to death for killing a security guard.

 Porridge

 From 1974 to 1977, Beckinsale starred as prison inmate Lennie Godber alongside Ronnie Barker in the hit BBC sitcom Porridge.
 Beckinsale expressed relief at landing the role, owing to his concern about being typecast as Geoffrey from The Lovers.
-Barker had suggested actor Paul Henry for the role of Godber, owing to Henry’s being from Birmingham (as Godber was meant to be), but director Sydney Lotterby chose Beckinsale instead.
+Barker had suggested actor Paul Henry for the role of Godber, owing to Henry being from Birmingham (as Godber was meant to be), but director Sydney Lotterby chose Beckinsale instead.
 Beckinsale initially played Godber with a Birmingham accent, but this was eventually abandoned.
-Actor Brian Glover, who played the character Cyril Heslop on Porridge, stated that Heslop's line "I read a book once; green it was" from the first episode, New Faces, Old Hands, was actually Beckinsale's idea.
+Actor Brian Glover, who played the character Cyril Heslop on Porridge, stated that Heslop's line "I read a book once; green it was" from the first episode, "New Faces, Old Hands", was actually Beckinsale's idea.